Photonic Integrated Quantum Cryptography System

 • Monolithic integration of QKD and QRNG on a single chip

-• Compact, energy-efficient devices for terrestrial and space applications
+• Compact and energy-efficient systems for terrestrial and space applications

 Project Timeline